About the Theme

 - Quote – pre-formatted for displaying quotes; the content of the post becomes the text of the quote, and the title of the post is used as the author of the quote.

-- Link – useful for recommending specific links; the title of the post is used as the text (anchor) of the link, while the content of the post should only contain the URL of the link.
+- Link – useful for recommending specific links; the title of the post is used as the text (anchor) of the link, while the URL of the first link within the content of the post will be used as the link destination.

 - Image – intended for displaying single images.